-Hot weather is any combination of the following conditions that tend to impair the quality of freshly mixed concrete by accelerating the rate of moisture loss and rate of cement hydration or otherwise causing detrimental results:
+Hot weather is any combination of the following conditions that tend to impair the quality of freshly mixed concrete by accelerating the rate of moisture loss and rate of cement hydration or otherwise causing detrimental results.
+Conditions that cause moisture loss include:

-- High ambient temperature
+- · High ambient temperature

 - High concrete temperature

-- Low relative humidity
+- · Low relative humidity

 - High wind speed

 - Solar radiation

-Hot weather conditions can occur during the spring, fall and winter months.
+Hot weather conditions can occur during any season, not just summer.